 To diversify the IIM student community, there has been a drastic shift towards higher weightage to profile based screening rather than CAT scores.
 IIM Ahmedabad, Bangalore and Calcutta had previously changed their admission criteria for their Post Graduate Programs (PGP).
 Candidates can visit IIM Selection Criteria to know the admission process of IIMs in detail.
 Now even after scoring a 99+ percentile in CAT 2021, one may not expect to get admission in any of these top B-schools as their focus has shifted to the individual profile, which includes academic records, work experience and internships, performance in the Written Ability Test(WAT) and Personal Interview(PI).

 What do the IIM’s need in a candidate?

-Soon after the announcement of CAT 2020, each of the IIM’s announced the selection and shortlisting process for the flagship to PGP courses.
+Soon after the announcement of CAT 2021, each of the IIM’s will announce the selection and shortlisting process for the flagship to PGP courses.
 Apart from CAT scores, a candidate must fulfill a lot of parameters in various levels of the screening structure.
 Excellence in academics, a valuable work experience and background of the graduation degree would also make a major difference to get a call from these institutions.

 These policies have been reformed to make the management courses aspirant friendly for non-technical students.
 So if you are a non-engineer with a good academic record clubbed with a decent work experience of about 1-2 years accompanied with good intrapersonal skills, then even scoring 95 percentile won’t be a hindrance in your IIM admissions.